1xuan/iblog/Software Engineering/2022-04-30-Modularize: Coupling And Cohesion.md

 - **coupling**

 Over time, programmer more prefer to split system into multiple subsystems.
 Because they are aware: the more relevant parts of a piece of code, the more difficult to make modifications and make it correct.
 We can easily get a feel from experience: it is somewhat overwhelming when sevaral tasks(or problems) arise simultaneously, even more if it is parallel.
 We can't put our attention on varying things at the same time, it's more like a trick(imagine juggle 3 balls or more).
-As human beings, we are good at focusing on one thing, or say that [we can only focusing on one thing at the same time](https://www.youtube.com/watch?v=XmvSxppayTI).
+As human beings, we are good at focusing on one thing, or say that [we can only focus on one thing at the same time](https://www.youtube.com/watch?v=XmvSxppayTI).
 So the independence of modules become an important topic in software design.

 There is a term, coupling, which is developed by Larry Constantine in the late 1960s as part of a structured design, to refer to the dependence **between modules**.
 From my perspective, a lot of people get it wrong, they just chop system into small pieces, that's all.
 The understanding of coupling is wrong, it oversimplified the concept, so that, in fact, not only is there more bugs, but also does developing become more inefficient.